mirkosimunovic/trading_journal_manager/README.md

 # Trading Journal Manager
-A python Tk GUI that creates and writes into a spreadsheet file
+A python Tk GUI that creates, writes and attaches images into a custom spreadsheet file.

 Tested in python 3.10.2